The goal of

 This is important, so we have a whole vignette about them.
 The bottom line is we provide default hyperparameters that you can start with, but it’s important to tune your hyperparameters.
 For more information about what the default hyperparameters are, and how to tune hyperparameters, see

-Here are examples of how to run the other models.
+Here are examples of how to train and evaluate other models.
 The output for all of them is very similar, so we won’t go into those details.

 results_rf <- run_ml(otu_mini_bin, 'rf', cv_times = 5, seed = 2019)